dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 ## **Warning: Internal: no wrapper for _name_**

-This message indicates a bug within dafny.
+This message indicates a bug within the `dafny` tool.
 Please report the program that triggered the message to [the Github issues site](https://www.github.com/dafny-lang/dafny/issues).

 ## **Warning: No :test code calls _name_**